Skip to content

 6. Wedge-Tailed Shearwater

 The wedge-tailed shearwater is a medium-large seabird found in the tropical Pacific and Indian Oceans.
-It is one of several species referred to as muttonbirds, along with the sooty and short-tailed shearwaters.
+It is one of several species called muttonbirds and the sooty and short-tailed shearwaters.

 Also Featured In: Birds that Live in Gold CoastsWelcome Islands Birds You Need To Know